 1. VPNs are Insecure

-Perimeter-based network security was a good solution in the past, when employees worked at their offices, global connectivity was scarce and cyberattackers were less sophisticated.
-Today’s modern world includes remote work, ongoing global connectivity, multiple types of networks and connections and sophisticated attackers.
+Perimeter-based network security was a sufficient solution when employees worked from corporate offices, global connectivity was scarce, and cyberattackers were less sophisticated.
+Today’s modern world includes both remote and hybrid work, ongoing global connectivity, multiple types of networks and connections, and highly sophisticated attackers.

 As a result, networks today are constantly vulnerable to attacks, so attempting to block the network entry point alone isn’t enough.
 Despite this enlarged attack surface, VPNs tunnel users into the systems, meaning that if hackers gain access to VPNs, they also have access to all the crown jewels.
 VPN technological vulnerabilities could enable this type of hacking.